AndreaNardinocchi/placemark/README.md

 ![alt text](image-20.png)

-The user will have a simple report with the total number of placemarks added, the number of those already visited, those yet to be visited, the distance measured in km of the furthest placemark as well that of the nearest one, and finally, a count of those that are local versus those that are situated abroad.
+The user will have a simple report with the total number of placemarks added, the number of those already visited, those yet to be visited, the distance measured in km of the furthest placemark as well as that of the nearest one, and finally, a count of those that are 'local' versus those that are situated abroad.

 It is worth spending a few lines now on the functions created to achieve the placemarks analytics report, which are listed into the **category-analytics.js** file.